gma/obfuscurity/README.md

 ### Configuring behaviour

-If you'd like to use a different sequence (which you might, if you want to avoid people who search online for whatever you're using this obscured number for), specify a different seed when you create the `Baffler` instance:
+If you'd like to use a different sequence specify a different seed when you create the `Baffler` instance:

     baffler = Obfuscurity::Baffler.new(seed: 61493749)

 You'll no doubt have noticed that the numbers produced by default are rather large.
-The algorithm uses 30 bits by default, so any number as large as `2 ** 30` could be returned by the `obscure` method.
+The algorithm uses a fixed number of bits (30 by default), so any number as large as `2 ** 30` could be returned by the `obscure` method.

-If you know you won't need anything like that many unique numbers you can reduce the bit depth:
+If you know you won't need anything like that many unique numbers you can reduce the number of bits:

     baffler = Obfuscurity::Baffler.new(max_bits: 16)
     baffler.obscure(42)  # -> 21505

-Just be aware that the maximum number of unique numbers that you can cope with is `2 ** max_bits`, or in this case 32768 (which isn't a lot).
+Just be aware that the maximum number of unique numbers that you can cope with is `2 ** max_bits`, or in the case of 16 bits, just 32768 (which isn't a lot).

 If you attempt to obscure a number that's too big to fit in the number space available (i.e. you exceed the value set for `max_bits`) a